GIVESocialMovement/play-json-form/README.md

 }
 ```

-The work is still tedious but much less tedious than nothing.
+The work is still tedious but much less tedious than without one.
 We are open to hear about a better design.

 ### Map a value that depends on another value